JUMP TO:

 Suunto’s New Routeplanner Site Hands-On: Totally free, no account required!?!

 It seems rare in 2026 (or anytime this decade) for a new web platform to be launched that allows you to create routes, save those routes as files, and more…all without paying for it.
-Or, even more notably, creating a single account.
+Or, even more notably, without creating a single account.
 But here we are – with Suunto’s Routeplanner that was launched in December.
 I’ve been playing with it since launch, and it’s actually pretty darn cool.

 In short, the website does all the following without even creating an account: